DrCaleusLooper/ContinuumWorks-0101-Magnus-Opus/README.md

 > “A line unbroken hides its own fold.”
 > “Continuity alone cannot reveal contrast.”

-These anchors guide the balance between flow and form — between knowing and wonder.
+"These anchors guide the balance between flow and form, a moment between knowing and wonder."
+Kenneth L. Cooper

 ---